Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 under the age of twenty-one (21) or a Medicaid Member under this Attachment for non-medical reasons.
 However, Provider shall not be required to accept or continue treatment of a patient with whom Provider feels he/she cannot establish and/or maintain a professional relationship.
-## 23
+## 2.3
-Provider Responsihity, shall not be liable for, nor will it exercise control or direction over, the manner or method by which Provider provides Health Services to Medicaid Members.
+Provider Responsibility. is shall not be liable for, nor will it exercise control or direction over, the manner or method by which Provider provides Health Services to Medicaid Members.
 Provider shall be solely responsible for all medical advice and services provided by Provider to Medicaid Members.
-Provider acknowledges and agrees a may deny payment for services rendered to a Medicaid Member which it determines are not Medically Necessary, are not Medicaid Covered Services under the applicable Medicaid Program(s), or are not otherwise provided or billed in accordance with the Agreement and/or this Attachment.
-A denial of payment or any action taken a pursuant to a utilization review, referral, discharge planning program or claims adjudication not construed as a waiver of Provider's obligation to provide appropriate Health Services to a Medicaid Member under applicable Regulatory Requirements and any code of professional responsibility.
+Provider acknowledges and agrees thal may deny payment for services rendered to a Medicaid Member which it determines are not Medically Necessary, are not Medicaid Covered Services under the applicable Medicaid Program(s), or are not otherwise provided or billed in accordance with the Agreement and/or this Attachment.
+A denial of payment or any action taken > pursuant to a utilization review, referral, discharge planning program or claims adjudication s not be construed as a waiver of Provider's obligation to provide appropriate Health Services to a Medicaid Member under applicable Regulatory Requirements and any code of professional responsibility.
 However, this provision does not require Provider to provide Health Services if Provider objects to such service on moral or religious grounds.
-## 24
+## 2.4
 Reporting Fraud and Abuse.
-Provider shall cooperate vit anti-fraud compliance program.
-If Provider identifies any actual or suspected fraud, abuse or misconduct in connection with the services rendered hereunder in violation of Regulatory Requirements, Provider shall immediately report such activity directly to the compliance officer of Lemans or through the compliance hotline in accordance with the provider manual(s) or to he € OF Program Integrity.
+Provider shall cooperate with anti-fraud compliance program.
+If Provider identifies any actual or suspected fraud, abuse or misconduct in connection with the services rendered hereunder in violation of Regulatory Requirements, Provider shall immediately report such activity directly to the compliance officer of Le or through the compliance hotline in accordance with the provider manual(s) or to he Office of Program Integrity.
 In addition, Provider is not limited in any respect in reporting other actual or suspected fraud, abuse, or misconduct to
-## 25
+## 2.5
-= Marketing/Information Requirements.
-Provider agrees to abide by a eting/information requirements.
-Provider shall forward to for prior approval all flyers, brochures, letters and pamphlets Provider intends to distribute to Members concerning its payor affiliations, or changes in affiliation or relating directly to the population.
-Provider will not distribute any marketing or recipient informing materials without the consen o ae or | Provider shall not use = name or trademark for any materials intended for dissemination to Medicaid Members unless said material has been submitted to  rmesimn for review and approval.
+—- Marketing/Information Requirements.
+Provider agrees to abide by apap ers marketing/information requirements.
+Provider shall forward to for prior approvi ers, brochures, letters and pamphlets Provider intends to distribute to Members concerning its payor affiliations, or changes in affiliation or relating directly to the population.
+Provider will not distribute any marketing or recipient informing materials without the consen o or | Provider shall not use ean name or trademark for any materials intended for dissemination to Medicaid Members unless said material has been submitted to Lge > for review and approval.
-This prohibition shall not include references to whether or not Provider participates in
+This prohibition shall not include references to whether or not Provider participates in ay
-## 26
+## 2.6
-Schedule of Benefits and Determination of Medicaid Covered Services. a, shall make available upon Provider's request schedules of Medicaid Covered Services for applicable licaid Program(s), and will notify Provider in a timely manner of any material amendments or modifications to such schedules.
-= will not issue any payments to Provider until Provider has obtained a Tennessee Medicaid provider number and has complied with the disclosure requirements, as applicable, in accordance with 42 CFR 455.100 through 106 | policies and procedures.
+Schedule of Benefits and Determination of Medicaid Covered Services.  eanraasen shall make available upon Provider's request schedules of Medicaid Covered Services for applicable Medicaid Program(s), and will notify Provider in a timely manner of any material amendments or modifications to such schedules. rear will not issue any payments to Provider until Provider has obtained a Tennessee Medicaid provider number and has complied with the disclosure requirements, as applicable, in accordance with 42 CFR 455.100 through 106 1 policies and procedures.
 ## 2.7
 Medicaid Member Verification.
 Provider shall establish a Medicaid Member's eligibility for Medicaid Covered Services prior to rendering services, except in the case of an Emergency Condition, as defined in the ACS, where such verification may not be possible.
-In the case of an Emergency Condition, Provider shall establish a Medicaid Member's eligibility as soon as reasonably Practical.
-IM Provides for member eligibility verification 24/7/365 on its website.
+In the case of an Emergency Condition, Provider shall establish a Medicaid Member's eligibility as soon as reasonably practical. a provides for member eligibility verification 24/7/365 on its website.
 Nothing contained in this Attachment or the Agreement shall, or shall be construed to, require advance notice, coverage verification, or pre-authorization for Emergency Services, as defined in the ACS, provided in accordance with the federal Emergency Medical Treatment and Labor Act ("EMTALA") prior to Provider's rendering such Emergency Services.
-## 28
+## 2.8
 Hospital Affiliation and Privileges.
-To the extent required under KE credentialing requirements, Provider or any Participating Providers employed by or under contract or subcontract with Provider shall maintain privileges to practice at one or more of L caimrna participating hospitals.
-In addition, in accordance with the Change in Provider Information Section ie Agreement, Provider shall immediately ott in the event any such hospital privileges are revoked, limited, surrendered, or suspended at any hospital or healthcare facility.
+To the extent required under ME credentialing requirements, Provider or any Participating Providers employed by or under contract or subcontract with Provider shall maintain privileges to practice at one or more of  ecsimmmmaid participating hospitals.
+In addition, in accordance with the Change in Provider Information Section of the Agreement, Provider shall immediately not) in the event any such hospital privileges are revoked, limited, surrendered, or suspended at any hospital or healthcare facility.
 ## 2.9
 Participating Provider Requirements.
 If Provider is a group provider, Provider shall require that all Participating Providers employed by or under contract or subcontract with Provider comply with all terms and conditions of the Agreement and this Attachment.
-Notwithstanding the foregoing, Provider acknowledges and agrees that MMU_is not obligated to accept as Participating Providers all providers employed by
+Notwithstanding the foregoing, Provider acknowledges and agrees hat is not obligated to accept as Participating Providers all providers employed by or under contract or subcontract with Provider.